ceph/ceph/doc/mgr/nfs.rst

 An export can also be created or updated by injecting a Ganesha NFS EXPORT config fragment.
 For example,::

-   $ ceph nfs export apply mynfs -i update_cephfs_export.conf
+   $ ceph nfs export update mynfs -i update_cephfs_export.conf
    $ cat update_cephfs_export.conf
    EXPORT {
        FSAL {